jundalisay/sp/content/en/research/smith/wealth-of-nations/book-4/chapter-7l.md

 ---
+title: "The Advantages Europe Derived From The Discovery of America And The Cape Of Good Hope"
 heading: "Chapter 7l"
-title: "The Effects of Monopoly -- Spain and Portugal"
-weight: 84
+description: "The English Puritans were restrained at home.
+They fled for freedom to America and established the four governments of New England"
 c: "seagreen"
-description: "The monopoly of the colony trade forced some British capital from all foreign trade of consumption to a carrying trade."
+weight: 758
 writer:
   name: Adam Smith
   url: https://en.wikipedia.org/wiki/Adam_Smith